TRAVEL BOOKING PROCESS

 Ensure there is plenty of time for team to make the flight after the final session has concluded

-If the details need correcting, promptly let Natasha know exactly what needs to be amended.
+If the details need correcting, flag the details with the OL, and once given confirmation promptly let Natasha know exactly what needs to be amended.

-If the details are correct, let Natasha know that we are good to proceed with this.
+If the details are correct, please inform the OL and wait for approval.
+Once approval is given, let Natasha know that we are good to proceed with this.

 Ask for Natasha to add the details to the calendar once it is locked in.